PPBDS/tutorial.helpers/README.md

 This will ask the student to provide an estimate of how long the tutorial took to complete.
-It will then provide the ability to download the student’s answers in three different formats: html, pdf and rds.
+It will then provide the ability to download the student’s answers in html format.
 Students submit these files to their instructors, who can then confirm that the work was completed and look for any patterns in student (mis)understandings.

 #### Testing